 - Click here for a second source of the entire footage of speeches at the Save America Rally (better quality).

-Sobering truth: By the time Trump finished his hour long speech (around 1:10), a violent mob had already surrounded the Capitol building, were fighting with Capitol Police outside the building and attempting to force their way through the Capitol, with the intent on harming US Congress members as later evidence suggested.
+Sobering truth: By the time Trump finished his hour long speech (around 1:10), a violent mob had already surrounded the Capitol building, were fighting with Capitol Police outside the building and attempting to force their way through the Capitol, with the intent of harming US Congress members as later evidence suggested.

 Just who participated in the Capitol siege on January 6th and why does it matter?
 To these questions I will turn, and then wrap up providing a detailed list of events and personalities that participated in the violent assault on the US Capitol and the people there to protect it.
+Video footage of different scenes during the assault are included below.

 White Supremacists on the Rise